foundry-vtt-community/wiki.js/migrations/foundry-core-0_8_x.md

 {.is-info}

 Every instance of `Document` contains an instance `DocumentData` which represents the data actually persisted to the backend.
+[System Diagram](https://gitlab.com/foundrynet/foundryvtt/-/issues/4373) which might help explain the architecture.

 ### Document
 `Document` has standardized CRUD (Create, Read, Update, Delete) methods: